-A content -based image retrieval (CBIR) system has been developed as an efficient image retrieval tool, whereby the user can provide their query to the system to allow it to retrieve the user's desired image from the image database.The condition is associated with several macrovascular and microvascular complications, that ultimately impact the overall patient's survival.
+A content -based image retrieval (CBIR) system has been developed as an efficient image retrieval tool, whereby the user can provide their query to the system to allow it to retrieve the user's desired image from the image database.
+Diabetes is one of the leading causes of morbidity and mortality throughout the world.
+The condition is associated with several macrovascular and microvascular complications, that ultimately impact the overall patient's survival.
 A relationship between diabetes and infection has long been clinically recognized.
 Infections, particularly influenza and pneumonia, are often common and more serious in older people with type 2 diabetes mellitus (T2DM).
 Nevertheless, the evidence remains controversial regarding whether diabetes itself indeed increases susceptibility and impacts outcomes from infections, or the cardiovascular and renal comorbidities that are frequently associated with diabetes are the main factors involved.